-Within the San Antonio River Basin, the City of San Antonio and Bexar County area are part of Flash Flood Alley, making this large metropolitan area one of the most flood-prone regions in North America.
-San Antonio has a long history of flooding and flash flooding, many of these events, unfortunately, have included fatalities.
-Flash floods can occur within minutes to a few hours following a heavy rainfall event, and they cause most of the fatalities associated with flooding.
+Within the San Antonio River Basin, the City of San Antonio and Bexar County have a long history of flooding and flash flooding.
+This area is part of Flash Flood Alley, making this large metropolitan area one of the most flood-prone regions in North America.
+Flash floods can occur within minutes to a few hours following a heavy rainfall event.
+Many of these events, unfortunately, have included fatalities.

 Urbanization can increase runoff up to 6 times over what would occur in natural areas.
-Impervious cover does not allow rainfall to filter into the ground.
-Therefore, this urban flooding can become dangerous as streets, freeways, underpasses, and parking lots can fill with stormwater runoff.
-In addition to the threats to life and property caused by urban floods, even small amounts of stormwater runoff can have a significantly negative impact on other issues such as water quality and creek and river erosion.
+Impervious cover does not allow rainfall to filter into the ground; therefore, urban flooding can become dangerous as streets, freeways, underpasses, and parking lots fill with stormwater runoff.
+In addition to the threats to life and property caused by urban floods, stormwater runoff can have a significantly negative impact on other issues such as water quality and creek and river erosion.

 How is this being measured?

-In developing and reporting this metric, we are using the number emergency calls made related to flooding.
-This data is being provided to us by county emergency managers.
-The grade is calculated by using a rolling 3-year average of emergency calls made related to flooding as a base line.
-For this year’s basin report card grade, the data for the rolling 3-year average comes from fiscal years 2016-17, 2017-18, and 2018-19.
+In developing and reporting this metric, we used the number of emergency calls related to flooding.
+This data was provided by County emergency managers and first responders.
+The grade is calculated using a rolling 4-year average of flood-related emergency calls as a base line.
+For this year’s basin report card grade, the rolling 4-year average data includes fiscal years 2016-17, 2017-18, 2018-19, and 2019-20.
 (Note: The River Authority Fiscal Year runs from July 1 to June 30.)
-The total number of emergency calls made related to flooding this fiscal year (July 1, 2019 – June 30, 2020) is subtracted from the base line, then divided by the base line, and multiplied by 100 to develop a score.
+The total number of flood-related emergency calls this fiscal year (July 1, 2020 – June 30, 2021) was subtracted from the base line, divided by the base line and multiplied by 100 to develop a score.

-This is done separately for emergency calls made related to flooding in Bexar, Wilson, Karnes, and Goliad counties.
-The four individual county scores are then averaged to determine a basin-wide A through F grade.
+This was done separately for flood-related emergency calls in Bexar, Wilson, Karnes, and Goliad counties.
+The four individual county scores were then averaged to determine a basin-wide A through F grade.

-Essentially, the grade is a trend analysis with the basic assumption being that lowering the amount of emergency calls made related to flooding is positive (i.e. will get a higher grade) and increasing emergency calls related to flooding is negative (i.e. will get a lower grade).
-Being a trend analysis, it is possible that this grade may produce scores above 100 or below 0.
+Essentially, the grade is a trend analysis with the basic assumption being that lowering the number of flood-related emergency calls is positive (i.e. will get a higher grade) and increasing flood-related emergency calls is negative (i.e. will get a lower grade).
+It is possible that this grade may produce scores above 100 or below 0.
 Scores above 100 will be shown as an “A+” on the report card dashboard and a score below 0 will be shown as a “F.” The actual numeric value will be used in the averaging of all metrics to produce the overall basin grade.

 This indicator will include additional data in future years.
-The available data for this indicator only allows for a rolling 3-year average for comparison in this year’s basin report card.
-The intent will be to expand the rolling average into a 5-year span, which will be implemented by the 2022 river basin report card.
+The available data for this indicator only allows for a 4-year rolling average for comparison in this year’s basin report card.
+The intent is to expand the rolling average over a 5-year span by 2022.

 This report card grade can improve over time as fewer emergency calls are made during flood events.
-However, by no means are we suggesting that emergency calls related to flooding should be made.
-We absolute want and recommend that you call 911 during an emergency if assistance is needed.
-It is the River Authority’s intention with this grade to raise flooding awareness, and by doing so, encourage personal responsibility during flood events that, overtime, may result in fewer emergency calls being made because people are not finding themselves in dangerous situations during flood events.
+However, we are by no means suggesting that flood-related emergency calls should not be made.
+We absolutely want, and recommend, that one calls 911 during an emergency if assistance is needed.
+It is the River Authority’s intention with this grade to raise flooding awareness and encourage personal responsibility during flood events that, over time, may result in fewer emergency calls being made because people are not finding themselves in dangerous situations during flood events.

 Explanation of the grade